dpgaspar/Flask-AppBuilder/docs/security.rst

 Of course you can create any additional role you want and configure them as you like.

-.. notes:: User's with multiple roles is only possible since 1.3.0 version.
+.. note:: User's with multiple roles is only possible since 1.3.0 version.

 Permissions
 -----------